khalozhyn/DatabricksDashboardInADay/Participant Assets/Lab 3 - Dashboard Creation.md

-# 🧪 Lab 2 – Creating an AI/BI Dashboard
+# 🧪 Lab 3 – Creating an AI/BI Dashboard

 ## 🎯 Learning Objectives

 By the end of this lab, you will be able to:

-- Use a Databricks Metric View as the primary semantic source for dashboard visuals.
+- Use a Databricks metric view as the primary semantic source for dashboard visuals.
-- Build interactive AI/BI Dashboards including charts, filters, drill-downs, and summary tiles.
+- Build interactive AI/BI dashboards with charts, filters, drill-downs, and summary tiles.
-- Add and configure global filters (e.g., date, store, product) to make dashboards fully interactive.
+- Configure page-level and global filters (date, store, product) to enable rich interactivity.
-- Use AI-assisted visual creation to accelerate dashboard building with natural-language prompts.
+- Leverage AI-assisted visual creation with natural-language prompts to accelerate dashboard building.

 ## Introduction

 **What Are AI/BI Dashboards?**

-Databricks Genie is an AI-powered, natural-language interface that lets business users ask questions about their data in plain English and get back answers as tables, charts, and summaries without writing SQL or building reports first.
-It sits on top of governed datasets like Unity Catalog metric views, so all insights respect existing security, governance, and business definitions.

-With Genie, teams can:
-- Go beyond static dashboards and get on‑the‑fly answers to new questions that weren’t pre-modeled in reports.
-- Self‑serve insights using conversational prompts, reducing dependency on data engineers and analysts for every new question.
-- Rely on consistent metrics and semantics defined in Unity Catalog and the Genie knowledge store, improving accuracy and trust in results.
+AI/BI Dashboards in Databricks are interactive, web-based reports that combine tables, charts, filters, and text into a single, shareable view.
+They run directly on governed datasets such as Unity Catalog metric views, and support AI-assisted visual creation, cross-filtering, drill-through, and global filters.

 ## Instructions

 Before you start, please verify:
-- The **Sunny Bay Coffee Sales metric view** from Lab 2 is created and published in Unity Catalog.
+- The **Sunny Bay Coffee Sales Metric View** from Lab 2 is created and published in Unity Catalog.

 **Step 1: Open the AI/BI Dashboard Template**
 AI/BI Dashboards can be stored as a templates which contain the corporate identity, logos, and more elements that should be standardized.